PolRF/LM/README.md

 - [x] Implement gradient accumulation (micro-batching)
 - [x] Implement mixed precision training
 - [x] Take a look at chinchilla (https://arxiv.org/pdf/2205.14135.pdf)
+- [ ] Implement some validations --> Hellaswag
+- [ ] Use Fineweb dataset instead of Openwebtext
+- [ ] Read GPTP-3 paper to improve the training of the model (https://arxiv.org/abs/2005.14165)
 - [ ] New SOTA AdamW optimizer
 - [ ] Implement caching for the attention mechanism (across the model)
 - [ ] Implement gradient checkpointing to reduce memory usage